huggingface/blog/gradio-spaces.md

 - The repository ID of the model you want to infer with
 - define a description and title
 - maybe even an example input to guide your audience.
-After defining your Interface, just call `.launch()` and serve your model.
-You can directly put this in Spaces as well!
+After defining your Interface, just call `.launch()` and your demo will start running.
+You can do this in Colab, but if you want to share it with the community a great option is to use Spaces!

+Spaces are a simple, free way to host your ML demo apps in Python.
+To do so, you can create a repository at https://huggingface.co/new-space and select Gradio as the SDK.
+Once done, you can create a file called `app.py`, copy the code below, and in few seconds your app will be up and running!

 ```
 import gradio as gr